thousandeyes/terraform-provider-thousandeyes/README.md

 ## Maintainers
 This provider plugin is maintained by the ThousandEyes engineering team and accepts community contributions.

+> [!NOTE]
+> The `docs/` folder should not be changed manually.
+Instead, if there are changes to the examples, inputs/outputs of any `data_source` or `resource`, you need to run `go generate` locally and commit the resulting changes to the `.md` files.

 ## Acknowledgements
 ThousandEyes would like to thank William Fleming, John Dyer, and Joshua Blanchard for their contribution and community maintenance of this project.